LinkerNetworks/iotcli-release/README.md

 iotcli_v1.0.0_Windows-amd64.zip

 ## Move to PATH (optional)
-You can move 'iotcli' under one of system PATH folder for your convenience, in that way, you can access iotcli anywhere in the console.
+You can move 'iotcli' under one of system environment PATH folder for your convenience, in that way, you can access iotcli anywhere in the console.

 # Usage Manual